Skip to main content

 Hosted Checkout

-Status: Coming soon.
+Status: Available now.
 This is the low-friction mode.
-You generate invoices with the same REST API, then send users to a SwiftPay-hosted payment URL.
-The product goal is to remove frontend complexity while preserving API-side control.
+You generate invoices with the same REST API, then send users to a SwiftPay-hosted payment URL (https://pay.swiftpay.finance/{invoice_id}).
+The payment page handles chain/token selection, wallet connections, and payment signing — no frontend work required.
+Best for:

 Embedded iFrame

-Status: Coming soon.
+Status: Available now.
 This path is for teams that need a branded embedded checkout experience without building payment logic from scratch.
-SwiftPay handles flow orchestration; you control layout and user journey wrapping.
+SwiftPay handles payment orchestration; you control the page layout and surrounding UX.
+Best for:

 <iframe